True Grit (1969 film): Filming

 By the time the picture got back to the studio interiors, Kim Darby told Hal Wallis she would never work for Hathaway again.
 John Wayne was another matter.
 "He was wonderful to work with, he really was", said Darby.
 "When you work with someone who's a big star as he is ... there's an unspoken thing that they sort of set the environment for the working conditions on the set and the feeling on the set.
 And he creates an environment that is very safe to work in.
 He's very supportive of the people around him and the people he works with, very supportive.
 He's really a reflection, an honest reflection, of what he really is.
 I mean that's what you see on the screen.
 He's simple and direct, and I love that in his work."
 Surrounded by an angry director, a nervous actress, and the inexperienced Glen Campbell, Wayne took the reins between his teeth the same way Rooster Cogburn does in the climax of the film.
 "He was there on the set before anyone else and knew every line perfectly", said Kim Darby.
 Both Wayne and Hathaway had difficulties with Robert Duvall, with the director having constant shouting matches with his supporting actor, and Duvall and Wayne nearly coming to blows.

+Hathaway says Campbell "was so damn lazy" and had troubles with Darby ("I had to stop her from acting funny".)

+MPAA rating

+The film was initially given an M rating when it was submitted to the Motion Picture Association of America's rating board.
+The filmmakers subsequently edited "four-letter words" out of some scenes to accommodate a G rating.

 Reception

 Box office

 The film premiered in Little Rock, Arkansas on June 12, 1969, and opened at the Chinese theatre in Los Angeles on June 13, 1969 where it grossed $38,000 in its first week.
+After 11 weeks, it reached number one at the US box office and returned to the top three weeks later.

 The film earned an estimated $11.5 million in rentals at the United States and Canada box office during its first year of release.